apehex/tokun/articles/tokun.md

 `tokun` addresses most of these shortcomings.

 The serie is heavily focused on western languages, due to personal knowledge.
-Still the concepts were tested on asian and middle-eastern languages.
+Still the concepts were tested on Asian and Middle-Eastern languages.

 ## Proposition